 Directed by Craig Gillespie, Dumb Money tells the true story of Keith Gill (Paul Dano), an amateur investor who operates his YouTube channel out of his basement.
 At the height of the pandemic, while hedge fund managers like Gabe Plotkin (Seth Rogen) were betting big against the failure of small stocks, Gill came to like the upside of GameStop shares.
 To him, it was a company that was undervalued and he took to the world of Reddit to share his views.
 Then, as his followers began to pay attention, the stock shockingly flourished as Gill and his internet army put the squeeze on big money.

 Money deals with some complicated financial concepts yet its playfulness keeps the viewer engaged.
-Whether it’s TikTok videos, memes, or YouTube clips, Gillespie never allows the camera to stop moving.
+Whether it’s TikTok videos, memes, or YouTube clips, Gillespie never allows the camera to stop moving when he’s showcasing the ‘average person’.
 The energy of its depiction allows the viewer to believe that they’re engaging with Gill and the internet subculture.
-In doing so, Gillespie ensures that, even if the audience doesn’t fully understand the world of stocks and shorts, they feellike they’re following along.
+(Although, ironically, his filming of those in high finance appears far more stoic and standard in nature.)
+In doing so, Gillespie ensures that, even if the audience doesn’t fully understand the world of stocks and shorts, they feel like they’re following along.

 In the end, Dumb Money may not a profound character piece or in-depth psychological drama.
-Instead, this is a film that works effectively and wears its heart on its sleeve.
+Instead, this is a film that works effectively, laughs fully and wears its heart on its sleeve.
 Smartly-written, sassy and savvy, Dumb Money is a fun-fueled battle against the bullies in all our lives.

 And, like Gill himself, it’s hard not to ‘just like the [film]’.

 Dumb Money is available in limited theatres on Friday, September 22nd, 2023 with a larger roll-out on Friday, September 29th, 2023.